neftjs/neft/index.coffee.md

 *Function* utils.lookupSetter(*NotPrimitive* object, *String* property)
 -----------------------------------------------------------------------

-Returns function bound as a setter to the given *property*.
+This function returns function bound as a setter to the given *property*.

 	exports.lookupSetter = do ->